wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 R.clamp(4)
 ```

-Also note that you can print out the likelihood (i.e., the probability density of the current parameter value) for a given value of a model parameter, conditioned on the current states of other model parameters.
+Also note that you can print out the likelihood (i.e., the probability density of the current parameter value) of a clamped stochastic variable.

 ```
 R.probability()